McLeod's Daughters star Rachael Carpani dies "unexpectedly" aged 45

 “I have a very specific way of ignoring pain in my body than most,” she told New Idea about her health struggles.

-In 2021, she was also hospitalised for abdominal pain and had to undergo surgery for the undisclosed illness.
+In 2021, she was also hospitalised for abdominal pain and had to undergo surgery for an undisclosed illness.